Specify Initial Conditions for Bus Elements

 On the Modeling tab, click Model Advisor.

-Select By Task > Modeling Signals and Parameters using Buses > Check structure parameter usage with bus signals.
+Under By Task > Modeling Signals and Parameters using Buses, select Check structure parameter usage with bus signals.

 Click the Run This Check button.